lhafkamp/minor-browser-technologies/README.md

 Make sure colors have the right contract ratio.
 A great way to test the color ratio is on <a href="http://leaverou.github.io/contrast-ratio/">http://leaverou.github.io/contrast-ratio/</a>.

-### feature: custom-fonts
+### feature: custom fonts
 #### Problems:
-The custom-font doesn't load, this can be problematic if you use something like icon-fonst which need a key placeholder.
+The custom font doesn't load, this can be problematic if you use something like icon-fonst which need a key placeholder.
 You can suddenly have a 'k' or '2' next to your form, this could confuse or missguide the user.

+I also found a problem on <a href="http://stackoverflow.com/questions/15993682/custom-font-rendering-problems">http://stackoverflow.com/questions/15993682/custom-font-rendering-problems</a> that states that certain types of custom fonts will break once you set font-weight.
+This problem occurs in IE and Firefox.

+On the site <a href="https://www.filamentgroup.com/lab/font-loading.html">https://www.filamentgroup.com/lab/font-loading.html</a> they mention that using cookies is the way to go if you want to set a custom fonts in order to create a fallback.
+From personal experience I think Font Face Observer is the correct way to go.

 #### How can you test this?
 In Firefox: